jobindj/viva-workshop/docs/git-intro.md

 ## **Why git?**

 - Most popular and widely used version control system
-- Easy to setup - no server needed
+- Easy to setup - no server is required
 - Efficient and distributed version control (no single point of failure, you can track and clean-up changes offline, simplifies collaboration model for open-source projects.)
 - Important platforms such as [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org) build on top of Git.

-_(This list is an abridged version from CodeRefinery's Introduction to Git[^2])_
+_(This list is an abridged version from CodeRefinery course 'Introduction to Git' [^2])_
 [^2]: https://coderefinery.github.io/git-intro/01-motivation/#why-git

 ## **Git Basics**

-- Git tracks the content of a folder and tracks the changes over time as _snapshots_.
+- **What does Git do?** Git tracks the content of a folder and tracks the changes over time as _snapshots_.
-- When a change is ready to be saved, a snapshot of the folder is saved.
+- When a change is ready to be saved, a **snapshot** of the folder is saved.
   - In the Git world, save is known as **commit**
 - These commits are kept in a sub-folder called `.git`
 - `.git` contains the whole repository/database (versions, history, ...)
-- You can interact with Git through mulitple interfaces: command line, graphical user interface, web interface.
+- You can interact with Git through mulitple interfaces: **command line, graphical user interface, web interface.**

 ![repo](/img/repo_vivaplus.png#center){: style="width:350px"}

-Every time a change in the folder is committed, a new **Commit** is created: _Commit 1, Commit 2, Commit 3, ..._
+Every time a change in the folder is committed(saved), a new **Commit** is created: _Commit 1, Commit 2, Commit 3, ..._

 - Git does not create a copy of unchanged files (optimizes storage)